dazberry/Crank.Mapper/README.md

        etc.
     });

-An alternative is to passed an instance of TDestination:
+An alternative is to pass an instance of TDestination:

     Mapper.MapTo<EditViewModel>(new EditViewModel())
     .Map(x => {